 Parent PLUS loans are in many ways the black sheep of the federal student loan system.
 Federal loans are usually considered to be far superior to private loans, in part because of the great repayment plans and forgiveness programs that are available through the federal government.
-Unfortunately, many of these perks do not apply to Parent PLUS loans.
+Unfortunately, many of these perks do not extend to Parent PLUS loans.

 - The parent works in a public service job (such as a government or 501(c)(3) position).